Last updated on April 6, 2026

 It’s hard to beat the BCW card boxes.
 There’s a reason that card shops use them.
 With card dividers and a flat white front that allows for clear, concise labeling (my favorite is to put the set icon on the front), it’s difficult to find something that works better.

 The counts are perfect for a playset of most sets, as well.
-BCW also offers plastic variants in their Collectible Card Bin and partitions, but it’s hard to beat the price and dimensions of the cardboard ones.
-I’d highly suggest buying these from your LGS, slip the 400-count ones into your deck bag and you're good to go.
-Not only does it help support them, but they also get them directly from a distributor so they’ll be cheaper.
+BCW also offers plastic variants in their 6 drawer card catalog and partitions, but it’s hard to beat the price and dimensions of the cardboard ones.
+I highly suggest buying these from your LGS, slip the 400-count ones into your deck bag and you're good to go.

 Best MTG Card Boxes